 Registering a birth in South Africa

 If your child is born in South Africa, you must register the birth there.
-If applicable, you can register the birth certificate in the Netherlands at a later time.
+If you live in the Netherlands, you must also register the foreign birth certificate with the municipality where you live.
 You can acknowledge parentage of the child in South Africa or in the Netherlands.

 Registering a birth